 - 3. If a candidate clears any paper (s) Practical (s) prescribed at the Previous and or / Final Examination after a continuous period of three years, then for the purpose of working out his division the minimum pass marks only viz 25 % (36 % in the case of practical) shall be taken into account in respect on such paper(s) Practical(s). - 4.
-The Dissertation shall be hand written and shall not be of more than 100 pages and is to be submitted in triplicate so as to reach the office of the Registrar at least 3 weeks before the commencement of the theory examination.
-Only such candidates who shall be permitted to offer Dissertation Paper in lieu of a paper as those who have secured at least 55% marks in aggregate, irrespective of the number of papers in which a candidate actually appeared at the examination.
+The Case Study/Field Work/Survey Report shall be hand written and shall not be of more than 100 pages and is to be submitted in triplicate so as to reach the office of the Registrar at least 3 weeks before the commencement of the theory examination.
+Only such candidates who shall be permitted to offer Case Study/Field Work/Survey Report (if provided in the scheme of examination) is lieu of a paper as those who have secured at least 55% marks in aggregate, irrespective of the number of papers in which a candidate actually appeared at the examination.

-N.B.(i) Non-Collegiate candidates are not eligible to be offered the Dissertation Paper
+N.B.(i) Non-Collegiate candidates are not eligible to offer Case Study/Field Work/Survey Report.